mirovarga/mirovarga.com/posts/checking-an-inputstream-checksum-in-java.md

 ---
 title: Checking an InputStream Checksum in Java
-description: This week I was coding some Java and needed a way to check
+description: "This week I was coding some Java and needed a way to check
-	an InputStream's checksum.
+	an InputStream's checksum."
 created: 2015-06-18T00:00:00Z
 tags: [Java]
 draft: yes